School Fundraising Ideas: 21+ Ways to Make Money & Have Fun

 How do we keep school fundraisers inclusive and low-pressure for families?

-Offer multiple ways to participate (share, volunteer, donate), use suggested amounts with a custom option, focus on participation goals over dollar quotas, and provide bilingual materials where relevant.
+Offer multiple ways to participate such as sharing, volunteering, and donating.
+Use suggested amounts with a custom option.
+Focus on participation goals over dollar quotas.
+Provide bilingual materials where relevant.
+Make events accessible with subtitles, accessible courses, and allergy-friendly food options.

 Share this answer